Common Composite Door Problems & How to Prevent Them

 What are composite doors made of?

+What is a composite door made of is another question we are frequently asked.
 Our composite doors are made from fibreglass with a high-quality polyurethane core.
 Fibreglass offers many different benefits, such as security and increased durability while also being waterproof and windproof.
 It is less likely to warp or bow, a common problem you’re likely to experience with a uPVC or timber door.

 What problems do composite doors have?